JustinSDK/dotSCAD/docs/lib-shape_path_extend.md

 It extends a 2D stroke along a path to create a 2D shape.
 This module is suitable for a path created by a continuous function.
 The returned points can be used with xxx_extrude modules of dotSCAD.
 The shape points can be also used with the built-in polygon module.

-When using this module, you should use points to represent the 2D stroke.
+When using this function, you should use points to represent the 2D stroke.

 It depends on the `rotate_p` function.
 Remember to include "rotate_p.scad" and "polytransversals.scad".